India and the Geopolitics of the Indian Ocean

 Central Asian states have signed an agreement to build a rail link to the Pakistani port of Karachi on the Indian Ocean.
 The goal of the land-locked countries is to open a sea route through the Indian Ocean.
 But the rail link runs through Afghanistan.

 Iran is another possible ally.
-There is a long historical relationship between India and Iran.
+There is a long historical relationship between India and Iran (Persia).
 Persian was the court language for many centuries in India.
 Persian art and culture were combined with Indian culture.
 Ties between Iran and India may depend on what type of government Iran has in the future.
 Shi’ite Iran may be wary of a Sunni, increasingly Islamist Pakistan.
 Less likely but possible, Iran in the future might be an ally of India in Central Asia and in projecting naval power in the western Indian Ocean.

 So it lines up like this.
 India, Russia, possibly Vietnam against China and Pakistan.
 Other possible allies are counties on the littoral of the Indian Ocean or in the South China Sea who are afraid of China’s naval power.
 Further afield, countries in Central Asia and Iran are at least areas of possible Indian influence.